brendenwest/csc110/7_collections/notes.rst

 **List Methods**

-Python lists have type-specific methods such as:
+Python has a number of methods specific to lists, such as:

 * <list>.append() - add element to END of list
 * <list>.sort(<function>) - sort the list